 Such magic can happen when you book your trip through the right insider—such as the Trusted Travel Experts on my WOW List.
 They’re the people you contact when you realize that life is too short not to make your next trip extraordinary.
 They can get you into places that are normally off-limits, introduce you to fascinating locals and otherwise-impossible-to-meet VIPS, and guarantee you return home with profound insights and priceless memories.

-Here are 26 examples of what they can pull off in Europe.
-(Stay tuned for articles on what they can do for you in other parts of the world.)
+Here are examples of what they can pull off in Europe.
+(You can also see what they can pull off in Asia.)
 They typically arrange such experiences as part of a larger itinerary, so they can guarantee a magical trip from start to finish.
 Reach out to them by clicking on their name in each entry: That way they’ll know I sent you and you’ll get priority status.